I need a Radar Detector in this car. Only luck has kept me out of jail in the months I have been driving the Aston Martin.

 Slide radar detector into its mounting bracket.
 Initial mock up assembly resulted in too much space between the bottom of the mirror and the detector.
 (Red arrow photograph below)

-Use the height adjustment to move the radar detector closer to the bottom of the mirror.
-(Red arrow) Note the tilt adjustment (Blue arrow) in photograph below.
+(Photograph below) Use the height adjustment (yellow arrow) to move the radar detector closer to the bottom of the mirror. (red arrow) Note the bracket's tilt adjustment (green arrow).

 The detector is now positioned properly just below the bottom of the mirror.
 It can be adjusted in and out by sliding it on the bracket.
 How far forward or backward the detector is in relationship to the mirror face is a matter of personal preference.